 This datapoint measures the number of emergency room visits per thousand days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This datapoint is a measure of the percentage of short-term patients who experienced functional improvements, such as with activities of daily living.
-Some experts argue that this is a measure of rehabilitation performance.
+This is the percentage of short-term stay patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.